Errors in J

 J, as a right-to-left language, is easy to write when data flows from right to left.
 It becomes more challenging in dyadic use cases where you want to control how data from the left and right is matched.

 When dealing with rank errors it helps to thoroughly read the documentation of the verbs you are dealing with.
-In the case of dyadic verbs I try to be extra careful to understand the rank requirements for both operands and whether their shapes agree or not.
+With dyadic verbs I try to be extra careful to understand the rank requirements for both operands and whether their shapes agree or not.

-With everything, if you apply enough practice it will become second nature.
+With everything, if you apply enough practice it becomes second nature.

 Conclusion